kubernetes-sigs/kueue/keps/369-job-interface/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-- Job interface here is more like a template and tell developers what to do, but even without implementing the interface people can also build their controllers.
+- Job interface defined here is a hint for developers to build their own controllers, it's not a hard constraint(to implement the interface) but a good reference.
 - This will increase the code complexity by wrapping the original Jobs.

 ### Risks and Mitigations